HammamiMehdi/Synapse-HR/landing-page-website-main/README.md

 ## Description

-This is a ReactJS project from the Synapse HR company website.
-The project uses the latest web development technologies.
+This is a ReactJS project for the Synapse HR startup.

 ## Installation